 Bounce back loan declarations

-What action can you take if you cannot pay it back.
+What action can you take if your company cannot pay the bounce bank loan back?

-If it is just the bounceback loan that you are having trouble with then there isnt too much to worry about.
-However if the inability to pay the bounce back loan is actually symptomatic of a deeper problem and other loans and creditors are building up then it may well be necessary to look at options such as time to pay arrangements, loan holidays, or in more severe cases a full restructure of the company via an insolvency mechanism such as a company voluntary arrangement or an administration.
+However, if the inability to pay the bounce back loan is actually symptomatic of a deeper cashflow problem and other loans or creditors are building up, then it may well be necessary to look at options such as HMRC time to pay arrangements, BBL payment holidays, or in more severe cases a full restructure of the company’s debt and costs via an insolvency mechanism such as a company voluntary arrangement or an administration.
 If the company is no longer viable it must be placed into voluntary liquidation.
 You can read all about those mechanisms in our worried directors guide.

-Call one of our expert advisers today if you need any further advice on this emergency loan scheme among the others.
+Call one of our expert advisors today if you need any further advice on this emergency loan scheme among the others.